pmarcelino/udacity-project-02/README.md

 These commands put the application in development and directs our application to use the `__init__.py` file in our flaskr folder.
 Working in debug mode shows an interactive debugger in the console and restarts the server whenever changes are made.
 If running locally on Windows, look for the commands in the [Flask documentation](http://flask.pocoo.org/docs/1.0/tutorial/factory/).

-The application is run on `http://127.0.0.1:5000/` by default and is a proxy in the frontend configuration.
+The application will run on `http://127.0.0.1:5000/` by default and is a proxy in the frontend configuration.

 > View the [Backend README](./backend/README.md) for more details.